-At the same time, brands will implicitly gain a competitive advantage by optimizing their production process.
-Combined with consumers’ ever-decreasing attention, the creative concepting, and production space will be key to drive performance.
+At the same time, brands will implicitly gain a competitive advantage by optimising their production process.
+Combined with consumers’ ever-decreasing attention, the creative conceptualising and production space will be key to drive performance.

 What’s one piece of advice you’d give marketers right now?

 Lennard: I’ll keep this short and sweet.
-There are a few things marketers can prioritize at the moment:
+There are a few things marketers can prioritise at the moment:

 1) Being in control of your data and understanding how to leverage it

 2) Putting the creative center-stage again as it becomes paramount in a campaign’s success

 Finally, what inspires you to do your work better every day?

 Lennard: I read about 40-50 books a year to get multiple perspectives.
 I’m not the kind of person who will have one ‘idol’.
 Except maybe for Batman.
 Batman is awesome.